 To learn more about the PSAT and why it shouldn’t be thought of as simply a practice test, keep reading.

 What Is the PSAT?

-The PSAT was redesigned in 2015.
-It still tests reasoning skills, but in keeping with the changes made to the SAT, it now has an increased emphasis on the knowledge and application of skills required in real life.
-The test is administered over 2 hours and 45 minutes, and is divided into three sections: evidence-based reading, writing and language, and math.
-Each section has roughly 45 questions and a calculator is allowed on most, but not all, of the math section.
+In 2015, the PSAT was redesigned to emphasize real-world skills and knowledge.
+It still tests reasoning skills but focuses on topics such as the modern job market, studies on the workplace, and emerging fields.
+The test is administered over 2 hours and 45 minutes, and is divided into three sections: Evidence-Based Reading, Writing and Language, and Math.
+Each section has roughly 45 questions.
+A calculator is allowed on most, but not all, of the Math section.

 The PSAT and the National Merit Scholarship

-One important reason to take the PSAT seriously is its use as the only qualifying test for the National Merit Scholarship.
-In fact, it is also known as the National Merit Scholarship Qualifying Test (NMSQT).
+Perhaps the most important reason for taking the PSAT is that your score may qualify you for the National Merit Scholarship.
 Each year there are approximately 1.6 million high school juniors who take the PSAT.
-These students are automatically entered into the National Merit Scholarship Program and the top three percent, or about 50,000 students, will qualify for recognition by this program.
+These students are automatically entered into the National Merit Scholarship Program and the top three percent, about 50,000 students, will qualify for recognition by this program.

-About two-thirds of the recognized students receive Letters of Commendation.
+Two-thirds of the recognized students receive Letters of Commendation.
 Commended Students do not advance in the program, but may choose to include this honor on their college application.
-Though this isn’t a major deal to most college admissions committees, it is a good thing to include if you don’t have many other formal honors to list.
 A Letter of Commendation basically serves as recognition of high achievement on a standardized test.